 You must keep your pet bundled up in the cooler months – and besides the cuteness factor, this is why so many little jackets and coats have become available for Chihuahua dogs.

 Physical Traits of the Deer Head Chihuahua

-Tiny but full of personality, the Deer Head Chihuahua comes in a range of colours – not just black and white, but also cream, sable, a rich ruddy red and cooler tan colours.
+Tiny but full of personality, the Deer Head Chihuahua comes in a range of colors – not just black and white, but also cream, sable, a rich ruddy red, and cooler tan colors.

 The Deer Head Chihuahua has a more elongated face when seen from profile than the Apple Chihuahua, and also larger ears than their cousins too.